ferbracalente/E.-coli-coculture/README.md

 # _E.coli-E.coli_ coculture for the production of BCA-derived MBE

 ## Interactive response surface plots
-A Jupyter notebook is provided with the Python code to generate the plots using Plotly library.
+A Jupyter notebook is provided with the Python code to generate the interactive response surface plots described in [Bracalente et al.](https://microbialcellfactories.biomedcentral.com/articles/10.1186/s12934-022-01737-0)

 ### List of links to the response surface plots for BCA-derived MBE